phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 #### Openmpi Tests  pts/openmpi
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing openmpi.

+#### Os Subsystem Tests  pts/os
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a test of the os sub-system.

 #### Processor Subsystem Tests  pts/processor
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a test of the processor sub-system.